-- 9. The exam and oral defense should be completed by the last day of finals week of the fifth semester. - 10.
-If the Comprehensive Examination Committee is different from the QP Committee, the student submits the "Comprehensive Exam Committee" form to the Graduate Advisor before submitting the Announcement of Exam. - 11.
-The student submits an Announcement of Exam once the written Comprehensive Exam and Oral Defense of the QP have been scheduled.
-The Announcement of Exam may only be submitted once and must be submitted at least two weeks prior to whichever event occurs last. - a.
-If the oral defense of the QP is last, then the Chair of the QP Committee signs off on the Announcement of Exam. - b.
-If the written Comprehensive Exam is last, then the Chair of the Comprehensive Exam Committee signs off on the Announcement of Exam. - 12.
-After the student has 1) submitted the QP to a journal, 2) passed the oral defense, and 3) passed the written examination (not necessarily in this order), the student passes to candidacy by submitting to OGS the Application for Candidacy for the Doctoral Degree.
+- 8. The student submits an Announcement of Exam once the Oral Defense of the QP have been scheduled.
+The Announcement of Exam may only be submitted once and must be submitted at least two weeks prior to the defense. - 9.
+After the student has 1) submitted the QP to a journal, the student passes to candidacy by submitting to OGS the Application for Candidacy for the Doctoral Degree.
 The application must be submitted in the semester in which the student passes the exams.
-At this point, the five-year clock to finish the dissertation starts. - 13.
+At this point, the five-year clock to finish the dissertation starts. - 10.
 Changes to the timeline must be approved by the student's QP committee and the Graduate Committee.